Let’s begin with two lies

 We have a tendency to conform to what everyone else is doing.
-Research indicates that we do so for two reasons:
+Research indicates that we have deep desires to conform for two reasons:

 - We believe the group is better informed than we are.

 “Be fearful when others are greedy, and be greedy when others are fearful”.

 Herd behaviour can be seen through history’s speculative manias.
-During these manias, humans bid up asset prices in manic episodes where everyone seemed to be getting rich quick.
+During these manias, people bid up asset prices in manic episodes where everyone seemed to be getting rich quick.
 In addition, we consistently overestimate the rate of adoption of new technologies, where we overestimate how quickly technology makes change.

-We can see such behaviour by looking back at the Tulip Mania, the South Sea Bubble, the Dot-Com bubble, and the run-up to the 2008 U.S. housing market crash.
-Currently we saw this with TSLA, Cryptocurrencies, meme stocks and ARKK.
+Herding behavior can be seen when looking back in history.
+Examples include the Tulip Mania, the South Sea Bubble, the Dot-Com bubble, and the run-up to the 2008 U.S. housing market crash.
+Recently, we’ve seen herding episodes for various cryptocurrencies and meme stocks.

 Good investing ignores social conformance pressure.
 The best stock pickers like Peter Lynch and Buffett advocate for boring anti-hype companies, sometimes even in declining industries.